 Vox Pops videos, on the other hand, use intercept interviews to showcase feedback from short interviews with many customers.
 No pre-recruitment is required for this approach making them very quick to turn around and cost-effective.
 This approach is effective if you want to illustrate public perceptions from a wider group or feedback on a new product, packaging or advertisement.

-Self-filmed Mobile Diaries are another approach to international video research, which are advantageous if you want more of an on-going touch point with your international customers.
+Self-filmed Mobile Ethnography is another approach to international video research, which is advantageous if you want more of an on-going touchpoint with your international customers.
 This approach allows you to get feedback from many customers over a longer period of time.
 You will be able to update your research questions throughout the course of the project and take a more active role in the research.
-However, what you gain in sample size and time, you lose in the quality of the footage, the intimacy of the insight and the overall polish of the final deliverable.
+However, what you gain in sample size and time, you lose in the quality of the footage and the overall polish of the final deliverable.

 Don’t get lost in translation

 Beware of ‘lost in translation’.
 Although there are very good online translation services, it’s worth investing in ensuring accuracy.
 Translation services will often translate literally.
 Although this sounds ok, human translators and robot translators are like apples and pears; a human will understand nuances and slang phrases, a robot will think you’re talking about fruit.
 Misinterpreted words can lead to the wrong research findings, which is why at VPI, we will always bring in human translators for international video research projects.

 Once you have the transcripts and analysis, it’s about going through the responses and B-roll to identify the clips to be used in the editing process.
 It’s helpful to find a story/narrative that can stitch the responses together whilst ensuring the message stays accurate.
 Keep the balance between interview footage and B-roll.
 Remember, interview audio can be played over B-roll footage so that you hear the respondent’s speaking whilst visualising the topic matter on screen.